Our Story at Paradise Holidays by Ratheesh R.Nath, Director

 Enjoying life with would-be, I tried to give lights about business and every time she refuses and wanted to go only for teaching.
 We were doing good at business and all of a sudden I lost my father in 2011 February 7.
 I was in Kerala at that time for a short holiday.
 I had two choice either continue job or come back to business.
 If I continue at Pune I had to wind this up as with out a strong hand in Kerala, I cant do anything sitting in a different place.
 All my staff, drivers, I had to literally do injustice to them.
 Meanwhile I met my would be father in law and asked his advice, he also told me to come back and continue with business.
 I felt that day came and my father asked me to come back, I never went back to Pune.

-Lot of responsibilities, everything in middle I felt blind, my mother gave me full strength and stood behind me and again put same hard work and prayers.
+Lot of responsibilities, everything in the middle I felt blind, my mother gave me full strength and stood behind me and said – You have to take charge of everything father started, I still remember those words, again put same hard work and prayers.

-I bow myself towards my father Late Mr. M. A. Raveendranathan with out him I would not have built this brand, my Director at Ramaiah School of Advanced Studies Dr. S. R. Shankapal who has been my mentor, my inspiration and a lot above words can convey, my uncle S. S. Pillai where I used to see an ideal businessmen from child hood and and my brother in law Dr. Sudeesh Kumar who supported me during my difficult times and gave courage to come back from Pune.
+I bow myself towards my father Late Mr. M. A. Raveendranathan with out him I would not have built this brand, Vice Chancellor at M. S. Ramaiah University of Applied Sciences Bangalore Dr. S. R. Shankapal who has been my mentor, my inspiration and a lot above words can convey, my uncle S. S. Pillai where I used to see an ideal businessmen from child hood and my brother in law Dr. Sudeesh Kumar who supported me during my difficult times and gave courage to come back from Pune.

 The story continues with lot of happy guests.
 We thank all our well wishers.